 The Paradise Papers also reveal that two institutions funded by the Russian state invested hundreds of millions of dollars into Twitter and Facebook.
 The investments were made via vehicles controlled by Yuri Milner, a business associate of Jared Kushner, Trump's son-in-law and senior adviser.

 Justin Trudeau's chief fundraiser has links to a Cayman Islands tax scheme

 Canadian prime minister Justin Trudeau was elected on a platform of taxing the rich and has campaigned against tax havens.
 So it's unfortunate that Stephen Bronfman, the chief fundraiser for Trudeau's Liberal party, has been linked to an offshore trust in the Cayman Islands that Canadian public broadcaster CBC has speculated may have cost the country millions of dollars in tax revenue.

 Offshore trusts are legal in Canada as long as management decisions are genuinely made in the offshore jurisdiction.
-CBC says it has numerous examples of decisions that appear to have been made in Canada rather than the Cayman Islands.
-All of which leaves some pretty big questions to answer for a close associate of a politician who once declared: "Tax avoidance, tax evasion is something we take very seriously."
+The CBC says it has numerous examples of decisions that appear to have been made in Canada rather than the Cayman Islands.
+All of which leaves some pretty big questions to answer for a close associate of a politician who once declared: "Tax evasion is something we take very seriously."

 Follow Mark Wilding on Twitter.